nickkohrn/PlanetarySystemStackerLauncher/README.md

 The macOS application will exectute the `pss.sh` script, which will download any necessary dependencies and launch the PlanetarySystemStacker application.

 After downloading the `.zip` file from this repository, place the unzipped directory in your preferred location.
 You may then place the `PlanetarySystemStackerLauncher.app` file in your `Applications` directory.
 To launch the application, double-click on `PlanetarySystemStacker.app`.
 It is likely that you will see a macOS prompt stating that the application was not opened because macOS could not verify the app is free of malware.
+This is because I did not attempt to make the project available via App Store.
+Because I do not own the rights to the PlanetarySystemStacker project, Apple will not allow this project to be made available by me on App Store.
 ![CleanShot 2024-11-14 at 12 28 31@2x](https://github.com/user-attachments/assets/8f3578a9-f35d-444e-b204-50ac9c6ff1b3)
 To resolve this, perform the following steps:
 1. Open Settings